I think what makes us sick also causes erectile dysfunction, hypertension, diabetes, cardiovascular disease.

 Not only could this lead to beneficial changes in the area of sexual health, but with long-term compliance, it will also lead to better weight management and decreased risk of chronic illness.

 Like nutrition, physical activity (or lack thereof) is also tied to sexual health.
-Exercise is often considered to be the most largely under-prescribed yet most powerful form of all-natural, free medicine we have available to help us reduce our risk of disease.
+Exercise is often considered to be the most largely under-utilized yet most powerful form of all-natural, free medicine we have available to help us reduce our risk of disease.
 It can also help us feel better, too.
 Consider this: men who exercise at least three hours each week have a 30% lower risk for erectile dysfunction compared to those who get very little to no exercise.

 However, exercise is also similar to nutrition in the fact that it is only effective with the patient’s compliance.
 Thus, the more likely you are to stick with an exercise program, the more likely you are to witness its widespread results.